GroupFiveSW/Assignment2/README.md

 1. Set the `JAVA_HOME` environment variable to the location of a JDK.
 2. Set the `MAVENINTGR_JAVAHOME` environment variable to the location of a JDK.
 3. Copy the `user.properties.template` to `user.properties`and set the `mavenintgr.java_home` property to the location of a JDK

+In order to generate documentation, run `mvn javadoc:javadoc`